-The ILSI North America Mid-Year Meeting combines presentations on topics of current interest with reports on progress within the organization’s new and ongoing programs.
+The IAFNS Mid-Year Meeting combines presentations on topics of current interest with reports on progress within the organization’s new and ongoing programs.
 The 2019 Mid-Year Meeting will be held on Tuesday, 25 June 2019.

 This year's program will address the impact of deep and prolonged space travel on human physiology and technologies for developing a safe and nutritious food supply in space.
 The program also features top speakers to discuss emerging science on food waste and environmental sustainability, risk assessment and bias reduction tools for scientific research.

 Films from the Future: Technology and Morality in the Sciences

 Scott Smith, PhD, NASA

 Considerations for Food Production and Life Support in Space